-- In the Northern Territory, the hospitalisation rate of Indigenous Australians for respiratory disease increased by 21%, from 59 per 1,000 to 62 per 1,000.
-The rate for non-Indigenous Australians remained relatively stable (around 14 per 1,000).
-The rate difference between Indigenous and non-Indigenous Australians increased by 28%. - In New South Wales, Victoria, Queensland, Western Australia, South Australia and the Northern Territory combined, the rate for Indigenous Australians increased by 16%, and the rate for non-Indigenous Australians increased by 7%.
-The rate difference between Indigenous and non-Indigenous Australians increased by 24% (Table 1.04.2F NT, Figure 1.04.2).
+In Victoria, the hospitalisation rate of Indigenous Australians for respiratory disease increased from 17 per 1,000 to 22 per 1,000.
+This represents an increase of 57% over the period.
+The rate for non-Indigenous Australians was stable at around 16 per 1,000.
+The rate difference between Indigenous and non-Indigenous Australians increased from 1 to 7 per 1,000.

+In New South Wales, Victoria, Queensland, Western Australia, South Australia and the Northern Territory combined, the rate for Indigenous Australians increased by 16%, and the rate for non-Indigenous Australians increased by 7%.
+The rate difference between Indigenous and non-Indigenous Australians increased by 24% (Table 1.04.2F Vic, Figure 1.04.3).

-Figure 1.04.1: Age-standardised proportion of persons reporting respiratory disease, by remoteness, Indigenous status, Northern Territory and Australia, 2012-13
+Figure 1.04.1: Age-standardised proportion of persons reporting respiratory disease, by remoteness, Indigenous status, Victoria and Australia, 2012-13

-Figure 1.04.2: Age-standardised hospitalisation rates for respiratory diseases, by Indigenous status, Northern Territory and NSW, Vic, Qld, WA, SA & NT combined, 2004-05 to 2012-13
+Figure 1.04.2: Age-standardised hospitalisation rates for respiratory diseases, by Indigenous status, Victoria and NSW, Vic, Qld, WA, SA & NT combined, 2004-05 to 2012-13